Matteo-Celia/Computational-Intelligence-2023-2024/lab2/README.md

 - If the number of offspring with better fitness than their parent in the last 100 generations is lower than 1/5 decrease the variance (hence favouring exploitation over exploration).

 - If the number of offspring with better fitness than their parent in the last 100 generations is greater than 1/5 increase the variance (hence favouring exploration over exploitation).

+Once the best set of weights is obtained at the end of the training, the evolved agent is tested by a sort of weighted voting system: the move selected from the evolved agent is the one with the largest sum of weights of the strategies that selected that move.
+Note: the weights might be negative, hence before using them for the voting system they are shifted to make them greater than or equal than zero.